 Infections in Nursing Homes

-Nursing home residents are more susceptible than the general public to infections such as sepsis, skin and soft tissue infections, and more.
+Nursing home residents are more susceptible than the general public to infections such as sepsis and skin and soft tissue infections.
 When infections strike, the rates of morbidity and mortality are higher for nursing home residents, as well.
 Nursing home staff and administrators are required to take steps to prevent infection and to ensure that residents suffering an infection receive appropriate and timely medical care.